 Does removing young drivers from fleet insurance reduce premiums?

 Yes, removing drivers under 25 typically reduces premiums significantly (20-40% for any-driver policies).
 However, many fleets achieve similar or better results through tighter controls and targeted support: restricting younger drivers to named vehicles only, providing enhanced training, implementing probationary periods, and using telematics to monitor and coach performance.
-This approach retains trained staff whilst managing risk.

 Do insurers actually reward driver training programmes?